 — Edoardo Catemario

-Born in Chesterfield in 1995, Bradley Johnson began playing Guitar at age 7 and started taking lessons from Nicholas Powlesland.
-After experimenting with a multitude of styles, he finally decided to specialise in Classical Guitar and soon after enrolled at the Royal Northern College of Music to study with Craig Ogden in 2013.
+Bradley Johnson began playing Guitar at age 7 and started taking lessons from Nicholas Powlesland.
+After experimenting with a multitude of styles, he finally decided to specialize in Classical Guitar and soon after enrolled at the Royal Northern College of Music to study with Craig Ogden in 2013.

-Bradley soon began performing regularly during his Undergraduate degree, both Solo and Chamber - performing at venues such as the Bridgewater Hall, Liverpool University, Leeds College of Music and Buxton Festival as well as participating in masterclasses with artists and teachers such as Zoran Dukic, Ricardo Gallen, Jose Antonio Escobar, Elena Papandreou and Gordon Crosskey.
+Showing great promise upon the inception of his studies, he soon began performing regularly, representing the RNCM in both Solo and Chamber ensembles - performing at venues such as the Bridgewater Hall, Liverpool University, Leeds College of Music, Buxton Festival as well as participating in masterclasses with artists and teachers such as Zoran Dukic, Ricardo Gallen, Jose Antonio Escobar, Elena Papandreou and Gordon Crosskey.

 Bradley graduated from the Royal Northern College of Music with First Class Honours in 2017.

-Later in the same year, Bradley began a Postgraduate degree after being awarded a Scholarship to study at the Royal Academy of Music.
+Later in the same year, Bradley began a Postgraduate degree after being awarded a Scholarship to study at the Royal Academy of Music with Professor Michael Lewin.
 Alongside Solo performance, he has performed with the Academy Symphony Orchestra under Edward Gardner, Manson Ensemble, as well as the Mandolin with Royal Academy Opera ('it is worth pointing out that there was some astonishingly beautiful playing of the mandolin in Don Giovanni's serenade from Bradley Johnson' - Brian Dickie, Chicago Opera), and for the International Guitar Research Centre for Reginald Smith Brindle’s centenary, where he performed with rare Chamber works alongside Professor Steven Thachuk from California State University.
 Recent projects include collaborations with 2019 resident Academy composer, Georg Friedrich Haas, with a performance of his Guitar Quartet at the event - Anachronism.
-During his studies at the Academy, he has twice performed for the Assad Brothers, David Leisner and Elizabeth Kenny as well as receiving regular tuition from David Russell and Fabio Zanon.
+During his studies at the Academy, he has twice performed for the Assad Brothers, David Leisner and lutenist Elizabeth Kenny as well as receiving regular tuition from David Russell and Fabio Zanon.
+He graduated from the Academy with Distinction and DipRAM in 2019.

-He is currently working towards an Advanced Diploma at the Academy, which will include premières by David Gorton, Mark Simpson and Gary Carpenter alongside the revival/exposition of works by Edward Cowie, Bryn Harrison and Tristram Cary.
-He is currently working in collaboration with Brazilian composer, Rafael Marino Arcaro on a series of pieces - one of which, entitled 'Pièce de Concert' will be released by the end of 2019.
+He is currently working towards an Advanced Diploma at the Academy, which will include première recordings and performances by Gary Carpenter, David Gorton and Mark Simpson alongside the revival/exposition of works by Edward Cowie, Bryn Harrison and Tristram Cary.

-From 2018; he is a Yeoman of the Worshipful Company of Musicians and has represented the company throughout the country.
-Bradley’s studies are supported by the Blyth Watson Charitable Trust Award, the Charlotte Fraser Award and CHK Charities Limited.
+Since 2018 he has been a Yeoman of the Worshipful Company of Musicians and has represented the company in concerts throughout the country.
+He has received numerous Scholarships for his studies, including a Special Commendation from the Boise Foundation Scholarship Trust, being twice awarded the Blyth Watson Charitable Trust Award, the Charlotte Fraser Award and CHK Charities Limited.